Singularity categories of Gorenstein monomial algebras: Introduction

 \section{Introduction}

-The singularity category of an algebra is defined to be the Verdier quotient of the bounded derived category with respect to the thick subcategory formed by complexes isomorphic to bounded complexes of finitely generated projective modules \cite{Bu}, see also \cite{Ha3}.
-Recently, Orlov's global version \cite{Or1} attracted a lot of interest in algebraic geometry and theoretical physics.
-In particular, the singularity category measures the homological singularity of an algebra \cite{Ha3}: the algebra has finite global dimension if and only if its singularity category is trivial.
+The singularity category of an algebra is defined to be the Verdier quotient of the bounded derived category with respect to the thick subcategory formed by complexes isomorphic to bounded complexes of finitely generated projective modules \cite{Bu}; see also \cite{Ha3}.
+The singularity category measures the homological singularity of an algebra \cite{Ha3}: an algebra has finite global dimension if and only if its singularity category is trivial.
+Recently, D. Orlov's global version \cite{Or1} attracted a lot of interest in algebraic geometry and theoretical physics.

-Gorenstein (also called Iwanaga-Gorenstein) algebra $A$, where by definition $A$ has finite injective dimensions both as a left and a right $A$-module, is inspired from commutative ring theory.
-For a Gorenstein algebra $A$, the injective dimensions of $A$ are equal both as a left and a right $A$-module.
-When these dimensions are less or equal to $d$ for a positive integer $d$, we call $A$ a $d$-Gorenstein algebra.
-A fundamental result of Buchweitz \cite{Bu} and Happel \cite{Ha3} states that for a Gorenstein algebra $A$, the singularity category is triangle equivalent to the stable category of Gorenstein projective (also called (maximal) Cohen-Macaulay) $A$-modules, which generalizes Rickard's result \cite{Ri} on self-injective algebras.
-It is worth noting that Gorenstein algebras, especially $1$-Gorenstein algebras are playing an important role in representation theory of finite dimensional algebras, which include some important classes of algebras, e.g. the cluster-tilted algebras \cite{BMR1,BMR2}, $2$-CY-tilted algebras \cite{KR, Rei}, or more general the endomorphism algebras of cluster tilting objects in triangulated categories \cite{KZ}, the class of $1$-Gorenstein algebras defined by Geiss, Leclerc and Schr\"{o}er via quivers with relations associated with symmetrizable Cartan matrices \cite{GLS}.
+The concept of the Gorenstein (also called Iwanaga-Gorenstein) algebras is inspired from commutative ring theory.
+A fundamental result of R. Buchweitz \cite{Bu} and D. Happel \cite{Ha3} states that for a Gorenstein algebra $A$, its singularity category is triangulated equivalent to the stable category of Gorenstein projective (also called (maximal) Cohen-Macaulay) $A$-modules, which generalizes J. Rickard's result \cite{Ri} on self-injective algebras.
+It is worth noting that Gorenstein algebras, especially $1$-Gorenstein algebras are playing an important role in representation theory of finite-dimensional algebras, which include some important classes of algebras, for examples, the cluster-tilted algebras \cite{BMR1,BMR2}, $2$-CY-tilted algebras \cite{KR, Rei}, or more general the endomorphism algebras of cluster tilting objects in triangulated categories \cite{KZ}, the class of $1$-Gorenstein algebras defined by C. Geiss, B. Leclerc and J. Schr\"{o}er via quivers with relations associated with symmetrizable Cartan matrices \cite{GLS}.